Reuters reporters arrested under Myanmar Secrets Act denied bail

 The next hearing will be on Feb.
 6.

+“They did not reject it.
+They just think this is not the right time for the visit,” Al-Otaibi said.

+“They are currently organising a visit for the diplomatic corps in Myanmar to the Rakhine state.
+They also said that tensions are high in the Rakhine state at the moment, these were the reasons given to us by the Myanmar authorities,” he said.

-Reporting by Myanmar bureau; Writing by Raju Gopalakrishnan; Editing by Alex Richardson
+Reporting by Myanmar bureau; Writing by Raju Gopalakrishnan; Editing by Alex Richardson and Clive McKeef